kdsoup/DIS_project/README.md

 1) Start Postgres server and make a new database with the name ```winey```.

-2) To connect correctly to the database, please add your local port number and Postgres server name to line 13.
+2) To connect correctly to the database, please add your local port and database name to line 14.
-For example if your port is 5432 and servername is 'winey' then edit
+For example if your port is 5432 and database name is 'winey' then edit

 ```python
 app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://postgres@localhost:XXXX/XXXX'